-Settlement came late to south-central Utah as much of the region had not even been charted by credible explorers until 1872.
-However, in the last half of the century, the Mormons began to establish farming and grazing communities in the high plateau lands west of what is now the Capitol Reef National Park.
+The settlement came late to south-central Utah as much of the region had not even been charted by credible explorers until 1872.
+However, in the last half of the century, the Mormons began establishing farming and grazing communities in the high plateau lands west of the Capitol Reef National Park.
 As they looked to form more communities, they moved eastward along the Fremont River.

-The industrious families, utilizing the river for irrigation, began to plant a number of crops, including sorghum and alfalfa, but would become most famous for its many fruit orchards.
+The industrious families, utilizing the river for irrigation, began to plant several crops, including sorghum and alfalfa, but would become most famous for its many fruit orchards.
 Though it never comprised more than 300 acres, Fruita would become an important settlement due to its relatively long growing season and abundant water.
-The residents planted apple, peach, pear, cherry, and plum trees, as well as walnut and almond orchards.
+The residents planted apple, peach, pear, cherry, and plum trees and walnut and almond orchards.
 Later they added grape orchards.

 And, lucky for them, they were less subject to the frequent flooding of the Fremont River as were other small settlements further downriver, such as Aldrich, Caineville, and Blue Valley.

 Surviving on their crops and vegetables until the fruit trees matured, the residents also made syrup and molasses from the sorghum.
-Living in a barter society, the community prospered by trading their crops and products for items they weren’t able to produce.
+Living in a barter society, the community prospered by trading crops and products for items they couldn’t produce.